NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 If a woman loses too much blood during her period, it can lead to iron deficiency.
 Iron is very important for making red blood cells.
 If the body doesn't have enough iron, it can't produce enough red blood cells, which leads to anemia.

-Red blood cells carry oxygen to the body's organs via the bloodstream.
-If there is a lack of red blood cells in our blood, our bodies get less oxygen, making us feel weak and tired.
+Red blood cells carry oxygen to the body's organs in the bloodstream.
+If there's a lack of red blood cells in our blood, our bodies get less oxygen, making us feel weak and tired.
 Other signs of anemia include a pale complexion, and cold hands and feet.
-More severe anemia can also cause other symptoms such as breathing difficulties and a racing heart, particularly following strenuous physical activity.
+More severe anemia can also cause other symptoms, like breathing difficulties and palpitations (a racing or pounding heart), particularly following physical activity.

 Diagnosis

 First, it is important to find out how much blood is being lost during the menstrual cycle.
 It may not be possible to measure the exact amount, but it can at least be estimated.
-One way is to go by how many pads or tampons are needed on the different days during one period.
+One way is to count how many pads or tampons are needed on the different days during one period – or how often you have to empty your menstrual cup.
 It can help to keep track for one or two months, for example by keeping notes in a diary.

 To find out what is causing heavy periods, the womb is usually examined first.
 The doctor palpates (feels) the womb and does an ultrasound to look at it.
 Sometimes a hysteroscopy is recommended as well.
 This is a procedure in which a tiny camera is inserted into the womb.

 A blood test can show whether the heavy periods have caused anemia.
-The test can also measure the amount of certain hormones in the blood that are affected by the lining of the womb and the menstrual cycle.
+The test can also measure the amount of certain hormones in the blood that affect the lining of the womb and the menstrual cycle.

-Your personal situation and the type of symptoms you notice can give your doctor useful clues about possible causes too.
-So you should tell your doctor about any illnesses you have, illnesses that run in your family, medications you are taking, weight problems and whether you are under psychological stress.
+Your personal situation and the type of symptoms you notice can give your doctor further important clues about possible causes.
+So you should tell your doctor about any illnesses you have, illnesses that run in your family, medications you are taking, weight problems and whether you are particularly stressed.

 Treatment

-Another option is to use hormonal contraceptives like birth control pills or an intrauterine device (IUD).
-Both of these contraceptives reduce the bleeding by inhibiting the growth of the lining of the womb.
+• Treatment with hormones: Contraceptives like birth control pills or hormonal IUDs (coils) reduce menstrual bleeding by inhibiting the growth of the lining of the womb.

-If heavy periods are causing a lot of problems and the woman no longer wants to get pregnant, the lining of the womb can be removed or destroyed (endometrial resection or ablation).
-The removal of the womb itself (hysterectomy) is a more major operation.
-It is only considered if heavy periods are very distressing and really affecting a woman's life.
+• Surgery: If heavy periods are causing a lot of problems and the woman no longer wants to get pregnant, the lining of the womb can be removed or destroyed (endometrial resection or ablation).
+The removal of the womb itself (hysterectomy) is a bigger operation.
+It is only considered if a woman's periods are very heavy and a big problem in everyday life.
+Surgery can also be used to remove fibroids, polyps or other non-cancerous tissue growths in the womb.

-It's important for women who are thinking of having treatment to learn about and carefully consider the pros and cons of any medications or surgical procedures.
-The possible treatment options will also depend on whether a woman wants to have a (further) child or not.
-The most effective treatments all limit the woman's ability to get pregnant – either temporarily, like the pill, or permanently, like the surgical removal of the womb (hysterectomy).
+Your treatment options will also depend on whether you still want to have children.
+The most effective treatments limit a woman's ability to get pregnant – either temporarily, like the pill, or permanently, like the surgical removal of the womb (hysterectomy).

 Everyday life